Strophox/mazing/README.md

 - 8 different ways to print as ASCII/Unicode art
 - 3 image visualisation methods (normal, show solution, color distances)

-## How it's used
+## How is it used?
 Run `playground.py` as main to directly try most stuff out, or `import maze` and use as documented in the module.

-## Why
+## Don't you have exams to write?
-- Graph algorithms are interesting,
-- ASCII art is cute,
-- and messing with mazes is tons of fun =)
+Graph algorithms are interesting, and ASCII art is cute, and, and messing with mazes is tons of fun...

-## Examples
+## Text Art Examples

+### ASCII art

 ```
 +   +---+---+---+---+---+---+---+---+---+
 |               |                       |